Apellun/metal_detail_price_calculator/README.md

 Python is not the most popular language for building desktop apps but I did not have the time to learn another language :\) Learning about existing GUI frameworks was interesting.
 I started with Tkinter and built some of the interface with it, but at some point it became cumbersome and hard to read, so I switched to PySimpleGUI.
 There was another complication with it, the lack of documentation (or maybe I just wasn't lucky to find a decent one).
 But ChatGPT helped me with that.

 Overall, working on this app was an interesting and enriching experience.
+In the future I also plan to add an additional check for the cutting and inset spreadsheet path setting, for the readability.